Peripheral artery disease and intermittent claudication

 Poor Physical and Mental Functioning

 Peripheral artery disease can significantly impair daily physical functioning.
 Leg pain can limit physical activity, cause unsteadiness, and increase the risk for falling.
-PAD may also cause erectile dysfunction and it is associated with mental decine.
+PAD may also cause erectile dysfunction and it is associated with mental decline.